-Hidden and Overlooked Assets in Divorces
+Hidden & Overlooked Assets In Divorces

 Wednesday, February 17th, 2010

 In a recent blog post “Your Spouse’s ‘Hidden’ Assets – A Checklist” mentioned in the South Carolina Family Law Blog, Georgia Family Law Attorney Steve Worrall provided a useful and extensive list of assets that are often overlooked or hidden in divorces and legal separations.
 In California, all assets acquired during marriage by either party are presumed to be community property.
 It is important that prior to the division of property or property settlement in a family law case, all valuable assets are identified and located.
-The list of assets below is not exhaustive, but is a great tool for litigants and attorneys alike.
+The list of assets below is not exhaustive but is a great tool for litigants and attorneys alike.

 1. Frequent flyer mileage